Bobbakov/orderGenerator/README.md

 This functions loops through the agents (from left to right), and have each agent execute its strategy.
 Once finished, it will repeat.
 It will do so for (by default) 5000 times.

-You can adjust parameters
+You can adjust parameters:

-`b.orderGenerator(n, cleart, sleeptime)`
+`b.orderGenerator(n = 100, clearAt = 10, printOrderbook = True, sleeptime = 5)`
 where
-n = number of iterations
+- n = number of iterations
+- clearAt = number of iterations after which orderbook gets emptied
+- printOrderbook = False by default.
+Set to true if you want to display intermediate orderbook.
-clearAt = number of iterations after which orderbook gets cleared sleeptime = seconds between interations.
-Usefull to slowdown printing intermerdiate results.
+- sleeptime = seconds between interations.
+Useful to slowdown printing intermediate results.

 Once the loop is finished, we can see our results.